majbacka-labs/nixos.fi/docs/concepts.md

 ## The Big Picture

 Only when we combine the declarative nature of NixOS with an ephemeral environment can we say that we have a truly declarative system.
-What I mean by "truly declarative" isn't that NixOS isn't already declarative enough.
+What do I mean by "truly declarative"?
+Isn't NixOS already declarative enough?
 It's that NixOS still allows for long-term changes outside of its configuration if it has been installed on an internal hard drive.
-This approach enforces a truly declarative system, as non-declarative changes won't persist to the next session.
+Our approach enforces a truly declarative system, as non-declarative changes won't persist to the next session.

 By integrating these core concepts, we have a entity that ensures that systems are always in a known, predefined state at boot, eliminating drift and providing a secure, predictable environment.
 In addition to that, we gain ability to deploy and manage environments quickly and efficiently, without the mandatory need for local storage.